claudiagerezmi/claudiagerezmi.github.io/_posts/2018-06-10-principles-data-graphics.md

 _In the plot above, each dot represents a creative, with an associated site visit rate.
 The dots are grouped by ad size, and the color indicates the category that they belong to.
 CBIN banners tend to have the highest site visit rate for all ad sizes (with exceptions: 320x50, 300x600).
 It’s interesting to see that for the bigger ad size (728x90), the CBIN ads performed consistently better than the other categories._

 ### 4. Integrate evidence
 When making graphics, include all relevant information.
-If you have to add text, printed numbers, images, and diagrams to your graphic, to tell your story, do it.
+If you have to add text, printed numbers, images, and diagrams to your graphic to tell your story, do it.

 Data graphics should make use of many modes of data representation simultaneously, not just the ones that the software that you are using can handle.
 Don't let the tools available drive the analysis.